 - Talk it out: Ask your children questions: What do they see?
 What’s their favorite piece of artwork in the gallery?
 Play a game of I Spy, or challenge each other to pose like a line or a shape in a piece of art.

 - Take five: Explore the galleries at your child’s pace.
 Take breaks—you don’t need to see everything on one visit!
 Chill on the pebbles in the Main Lobby or watch a film from the Family Playlist in the Bentson Mediatheque.

-- Pencil us in: The front desk has sketchbooks + pencils for families to draw in the galleries.
+- Pencil us in: The front desk has sketchbooks as well as multilingual family guides & pencils for families to draw in the galleries.

-- Purchase a WACPAK, our artist designed children’s activity set, at the lobby desk.
+- Purchase a WACPAK, our artist designed children’s activity set, in the Walker Shop.

 - I want to hold your hand: Please keep children within sight at all times.